-Ian Thorpe or ‘Thorpedo’ as he is affectionately known won five Olympic gold medals during his swimming career, the most won by any Australian and a record that cements his place in history as Australia’s greatest Olympian to date.
+Ian Thorpe is without doubt, one of the most successful sportspeople Australia has ever produced.
+Ian’s accomplishments are nothing short of amazing.
+He won Nine Olympic gold medals during his swimming career, the most won by any Australian and a record that cements his place in history as Australia’s greatest Olympian to date.

 - Olympics & Paralympics